Asbestos and the law: Litigation

 One of the major issues relating to asbestos in civil procedure is the latency of asbestos-related diseases.
 Most countries have limitation periods to bar actions that are taken long after the cause of action has lapsed.
 For example, in Malaysia the time period to file a tort action is six years from the time the tort occurred.
 Due to several asbestos-related actions, countries such as Australia have amended their laws relating to limitations to accumulate starting from time of discovery rather than time when the cause of action accrued.

 The first employee claims for injury from exposure to asbestos in the workplace were made in 1927, and the first lawsuit against an asbestos manufacturer was filed in 1929.
 Since then, many lawsuits have been filed.
 As a result of the litigation, manufacturers sold off subsidiaries, diversified, produced asbestos substitutes, and started asbestos removal businesses.

 Brazil

-In June 2008, the Brazilian Supremo Tribunal Federal (STF), voted to maintain the law (12.684/07) which prohibits the use of any product which utilizes asbestos in São Paulo State.
-It is expected that the decision will be extended to include the whole country.
+In June 2008, the Brazilian Supreme Federal Court (STF) voted to maintain the law (12.684/07) which prohibits the use of any product which utilizes asbestos in São Paulo State.
+It was expected then the decision would be extended to include the whole country.

+In August 2017, in what is known in Brazil as a "direct action for the declaration of unconstitutionality", an instrument to declare the unconstitutionality of law or federal norms, with respect to the current Constitution (the equivalent in the U.S. as a "judicial review"), the constitutionality of the prohibitive law of São Paulo was questioned.
+The Supreme Federal Court considered it constitutional and even incidentally declared the unconstitutionality of Art.
+2 of Federal Law nº 9.055/95, that authorized the use of chrysotile asbestos in a controlled manner.

+On November 29, 2017, the Supreme Federal Court prohibited the extraction, industrialization and commercialization of asbestos throughout the country.
+Despite this, asbestos has continued to be extracted in Goiás under claims that the state's asbestos is "the only one recognized worldwide as not causing any ill effects to the population".
+As of January 2025, the Supreme Federal Court has yet to rule on the constitutionality of the state law that allows for the extraction.